News

 — Research Development |

-A Perceptual-Temporal Framework — Temporal Unfolding of Experience
+Toward the Perceptual–Temporal Framework — The Temporal Unfolding of Experience

 Feb 2026